easement/kanopy-tomatoes/kanopy-rt-extension/README.md

 3. **RT Search**: Searches Rotten Tomatoes using the movie title
 4. **Year Matching**: Uses the year to find the correct movie when multiple results exist
 5. **Score Extraction**: Parses the Rotten Tomatoes page to extract Tomatometer and Audience scores
-6. **Display**: Shows the scores in a beautiful, non-intrusive overlay
+6. **Display**: Shows the scores in a beautiful, embedded container below the movie title

 ## Supported Pages